-Let me repeat that before we go any further!
-If a 1000W air conditioner is in the window and a 1000W heater is in the same room, the air conditioner will win, hands down.
-Don't worry if you are still confused, I will show some examples to help make things clear.
+Let me repeat (again in different terms) that before we go any further!
+If a 1000W air conditioner is in the window (moving heat from the room and the heat that it, itself generates, to the outside) and a 1000W heater is in the same room (heating the room), the air conditioner will win, hands down.
+Don’t worry if you are still confused, I will show some examples to help make things clear.

 The Energy Efficiency Rating (EER) of an air conditioner is its BTU rating over its wattage.
 For example, if a 10,000-BTU air conditioner consumes 1,200 watts, its EER is 8.3 (10,000 BTU/1,200 watts).

 If 1 Watt = 3.412 BTU/hr, then the unit produces 4094.4 BTUs of heat (The motors, fans, friction, etc) that is absorbed by the air outside of the house but at the same time the unit moves 10,000 BTUs of heat from inside the house!
 Looked at another way: For every watt of energy that the AC unit consumes, it moves 8.3 watts worth of heat out of your home (or tank).

 Now we have a basis for understanding some of the numbers and units that we will use to examine the dorm fridge chiller.
 From the above discussion it should also be very clear that buying a “1/5 HP” or “1/X HP” does not really tell you how much cooling capacity is available!
 The power rating just tells you how much energy the unit will suck out of the wall!